ros2hp/grmgr/README.md

 # grmgr
-Whever there is an opportunity to instantiate an unknown number of goroutines, typically in a for-loop, **_grmgr_** (GoRoutine ManaGeR) can be used to constrain the number of concurrent goroutines to a fixed and constant number until it finishes.
+Whever there is an opportunity to instantiate an unknown number of goroutines, typically in a for-loop, **_grmgr_** (GoRoutine ManaGeR) can be used to constrain the number of concurrent goroutines to a fixed and constant number until the loop is exited.

 In the example below we have a typical scenario where a stream of potentially thousands of nodes is read from a channel.
 Each node is passed to a goroutine, __processDP()__.